Town Library

 Characters become learning interfaces.

-A guide card is useful when it turns personality into a repeatable studio move: mechanic, quest, college skill, and portfolio output.
+A guide card is useful when it turns personality into a repeatable studio move: mechanic, quest, practiced skill, constraint, evidence, and portfolio output.
+Each guide should also point toward a real expertise domain so the character can teach more than mood.

 ^caskCaskCore mechanic: protect the sanctity of the sealed interior.Quest: design an artifact whose meaning is protected by what it refuses to disclose.College skill: boundary-setting, mystery, archival restraint, ethics of interpretation.Portfolio output: object card and artist statement.